JaYani55/QuartzJay/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the Jayspace
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is my personal digital garden.
+Here, I will upload random thoughts, progress on my many unfinished projects as well as some [[research]].